-Explore the psychological and sociological theories for understanding individuals, families, groups and communities.
+- Psychological and sociological theories for understanding individuals, families, groups, and communities.

-Reflecting on your own and other's experiences will be a key part of helping you develop as a well-rounded and skilled social worker.
+In addition, reflecting on your own experiences as well as those of others will be a key part of helping you develop as a well-rounded and skilled social worker.

 See our full glossary of learning and teaching terms.